The right backpack makes rucking easier to start and easier to keep doing.

 What to look for:

 Some packs below are purpose-built for rucking.
-Others are strong hiking or travel packs that work well for carrying moderate weight.
+Others are strong hiking, tactical, or travel packs that work well for carrying moderate weight.

 Start light, build slowly, and choose a pack that makes consistency easier.